 Day three – Modernist Paris

+Since I have been to Paris many times, I know the city quite well.
 However, there was a part I was always kind of missing – the Modernist Paris.
-It played an important part in shaping the city – Art Nouveau metro entrances and Eiffel Tower are only the most famous parts of the movement.
+It played an essential role in shaping the city – Art Nouveau metro entrances and Eiffel Tower are just the most famous examples of architecture from that time.